How to get the finance you need for your new Mazda.

 - Commercial hire.
 This involves you renting the car and having the benefits of ownership without actually owning the car.
 This can be a good option for business owners and people who want the car but don't want to own it outright.

 - Chattel mortgage.
-This is for businesses who need cars quickly, as the lender loans money to the business for the car and then puts a mortgage on the car.
+This is a business finance option where a lender loans money to the business for the car and then puts a mortgage on the car, which is repaid over the term of the loan.

 Here are a few things to consider before deciding to finance a Mazda.

 - Fees.
-Make sure that you’re aware of all of the fees that the loan you’re applying for has.
-Fees can include those charged upfront, such as application and establishment fees, or ongoing fees such as monthly or annual fees.
+Make sure you’re aware of all of the fees you may have to pay before applying for a loan.
+This can include upfront fees, such as application and establishment fees, or ongoing fees such as monthly or annual fees.

 - Loan term.
 Figure out realistically how quickly you can afford to pay off your loan and find a loan term that meets this.